Biskupija: Languages

-Along with Croatian which is official in the whole country, Serbian language and Serbian Cyrillic alphabet are co-official on the territory of municipality.
+Along with Croatian, which is the official language in the whole country, Serbian language and Serbian Cyrillic alphabet are co-official on the territory of the municipality.
+As of 2023, most of the legal requirements for the fulfillment of bilingual standards have not been carried out.
+Official buildings do have Cyrillic signage, but not street signs or seals.
+Cyrillic is not used on any official documents, nor are there public legal and administrative employees proficient in the script.

 History and culture

 The shrine of Our Lady of Biskupija, or St. Mary of Croatia, is situated in the village of Biskupija, 5 km southeast of Knin, the former church and cultural centre of the Croatian state in the Middle Ages.
+Nearby, the forgotten hamlet of Stari Popovići, with its well-preserved stone houses and unique architecture, stands as a testament to the region’s rich history and rural heritage.
 Archaeologists have discovered the foundations of five churches in that village, dating from the period of Croatian rulers from the 9th to the 11th century.
 St. Mary's church was the residence of the Bishop of Knin, who was Bishop of Croatia from 1040 to 1522.
 The earliest known figure of Our Lady in Croatian art was discovered by archaeologists in that same church on a part of the stone partition wall, which separated the shrine from the church nave.
 It is still venerated as Our Lady of the Great Croatian Vow.